ImperialCollegeLondon/safedata_validator/docs/data_format/data.md

 If the levels aren't obvious, we'd also like label descriptions: they come after each label, separated by colons (`:`).
 For example:

+    Control:sites in reserve forest;
+    Logged:sites in logged forest;
-    Control:sites in reserve forest;Logged:sites in logged forest;Burned:sites in burned forest
+    Burned:sites in burned forest

 **Do not** use colons or semi-colons in your level names or descriptions!